 Preparing the Saffron (10 minutes toasting + 30 minutes infusing)

 - Preheat the oven to 275 F. Spread the saffron on a small cookie sheet and bake at 275 F for 10-15 minutes.
-The saffron should dry out and turn a deeper shade of red.
+It should dry out and turn a deeper shade of red.
 Watch it carefully to prevent it from burning.

-- Pour the saffron threads into a small bowl and crush them between your fingertips.
-Stir in three tablespoons of boiling water and let the saffron infuse into the water for at least 30 minutes, up to overnight.
+- Pour the threads into a small bowl and crush them between your fingertips.
+Stir in three tablespoons of boiling water and let the it infuse into the water for at least 30 minutes, up to overnight.
 The water should turn a deep golden orange.